Create your AI that knows when to say "I don't know." Try it on your data →

 How Was Website AI Developed?

 Most AI chatbots and tools you see online are built on large language models trained on massive datasets of text.
-Developers then fine-tune them for specific tasks — like answering customer queries or recommending products.
+Developers then fine-tune those models for specific tasks — like answering customer queries or recommending products.

 Platforms like CustomGPT.ai make it possible to train an AI on your own company data so it delivers domain-specific answers.